treesess/STEAMRELAY/README.md

 When talking about getting hands dirty, being close to nature is the same as STEAM.

-And for the A in STEAM, i'd be glad to introduce you to English Caligraphy (Copperplate) if you are interested:
+And for the "A" in STEAM, Martha would be glad to introduce you to English Caligraphy (Copperplate) if you are interested:

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/8bef53f1-d28a-416c-8c90-7b25cbf9ae96)